What is it?

 A 2011 evaluation of Every Child Counts also found that the program had a positive impact when delivered on a one to one basis or with groups of two or three, with all group sizes making similar amounts of progress.

 What are the costs?

 Overall, costs are estimated as moderate.
 Costs decrease as group size increases because the majority of the costs are for staff time.
 The cost of paired tuition is approximated as $350 per student per term (based on two students receiving 30 minutes of tuition, five times a week for 12 weeks) plus any resource or equipment costs, with one to three cheaper still ($233 per student).

 Small group tuition is most likely to be effective if it is targeted at students’ specific needs.
 How will you assess students' needs accurately before adopting a new approach?

 One to one tuition and small group tuition are both effective interventions.
 However, the cost effectiveness of one to two and one to three indicates that greater use of these approaches may be worthwhile.
 Have you considered trying one to two or one to three as an initial option?

 Training and support are likely to increase the effectiveness of small group tuition.
-Have those leading the small group tuition been trained in the program they are delivering?
+Have those delivering the small group tuition been trained in the program they are using?